Newham South (UK Parliament constituency): History

 The constituency was created for the February 1974 general election, and abolished for the 1997 general election.

+The constituency shared boundaries with the Newham South electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.

 Boundaries

 The constituency consisted of the southern portion of the London Borough of Newham, the wards of Beckton, Bemersyde, Canning Town and Grange, Custom House and Silvertown, Hudsons, Ordnance, Plaistow, and South.
 It included North Woolwich, which had previously been included in seats with the rest of Woolwich on the other side of the River Thames.